 Emergency Procedures: Hopefully you never have an emergency, but it is always important to know how to safely shut down the fuel transfer pump and contain spills in a worst-case scenario.

-Fuel Transfer Pump Accessories
+Fuel Transfer Hoses

 Fuel Transfer Pump FAQs

-A: Yes, but make sure the pump is specifically rated for gasoline to ensure safety and compliance.
+Q: Can I use a fuel transfer pump with gasoline?A: Yes, but make sure the pump is specifically rated for gasoline to ensure safety and compliance.

-A: Check for air in the lines, ensure the intake is submerged in fuel, and inspect the pump for clogs or leaks.
+Q: What should I do if my pump won’t prime?A: Check for air in the lines, ensure the intake is submerged in fuel, and inspect the pump for clogs or leaks.

-A: Perform a basic inspection before each use, clean the pump after every use, and schedule thorough maintenance every few months, depending on how often you use it.
+Q: How often should I maintain my fuel transfer pump?A: Perform a basic inspection before each use, clean the pump after every use, and schedule thorough maintenance every few months, depending on how often you use it.

 Fuel transfer pumps play an important role in safely and efficiently moving fuel.
 By choosing the right pump and following proper safety procedures, you can ensure the longevity and reliability of your fuel transfer pump.

+Q: What does UL Listed mean?
 A: The product has been tested and meets the requirements set by Underwriters Laboratories (UL).
 UL tests products to ensure they meet nationally recognized safety and sustainability standards.
 These tests can include fire and flame resistance, mechanical function, and potential electrical hazards.
 UL Listed products have a distinctive seal that indicates they meet UL's safety and sustainability requirements.
 The label is also traceable to the manufacturer.